sgf/Switch/examples/Switch.System.Windows.Forms/MessageBox2/README.md

 # MessageBox2

-This example demonstrates the use of System::Windows::Forms::MessageBox control.
+This example demonstrates the use of System::Windows::Forms::MessageBox dialog.

 Windows :